karencardiel/text-encryptor/README.md

  ## 🔹Requirements

-The encryption "keys" that were used are as follows
+The encryption "keys" that were used are as follows:

 The letter "e" is converted to "enter" <br>
 The letter "i" is converted to "imes" <br>